Canaan-HS/WallpaperEngineDownloader/README.md

 - **Dynamic downloading**:
   - Once a download starts, the processed links will be removed from the input box.
   - Continuously added links will automatically join the download queue until the input box is cleared.
+- **File Integration**
+  - Lists all files under the output path (excluding the Integrate folder), displaying file types with support for single selection or multi-selection via Ctrl/Shift.
+  - After integration, selected file types are moved to the Integrate folder, with source location appended to the file names.

 ## Dependencies